chriswayg/ansible-initial-server/README.md

 ----------------

 Name of playbook: `server-template.yml`
-- use the default user name used during iso installation
+- make sure the correct username is used, which is the default user name set up during iso installation

 ```yml
 - name: Initial configuration of a server.